inspiralpatterns/master/README.md

 This folder contains:
 - Multivariate Statistics and Pattern Recognition (mainly in *Matlab*)
 - Sound processing (only the exam project, mainly *Cycling '74 Max*)
 - main project (only an internal report and some Matlab script.
-For the whole code a separate repository exists.)
+For the whole code a separate repository exists.
+See article in /paper)

 ### SMC 8
 This folder contains:
 - Interaction performance (only the exam project, mainly in *C++* and Cycling '74 *Max*)
 - Sound and Signal Music Analysis (only the exam project in *Matlab*, more code will be added from the next month)
 - a very first contract of the main project.
-(For the whole code a separate repository exists.)
+(For the whole code a separate repository exists.
+See report in /papers)
 - Modelling physical Systems (only the exam project, mainly in *Matlab*)

 ### SMC 9